 Kealan was born in BC and grew up on Vancouver Island, where he learned the importance of sustainable living.
 After graduating with a degree in Civil Engineering at McGill University in 2006, he worked extensively for two years in the biogas and composting industry in Quebec and England.
 He went on to complete an MSc in Agricultural Engineering in the Netherlands in 2010, returning to BC where he founded Off-Grid Gas in 2011.
 Since that time he has continually operated a number of digesters in BC and shipped several back to Europe.

 Srishti is our other anaerobic digester consultant, aside from Kealan.
 She works closely with Kealan on the TMP services to help keep things organized and accurate.
 She comes from a background of chemical process engineering, and at a young age she has already developed a lot of knowledge on a variety of chemical and biological processes relevant to biogas and nutrient recovery in India and in Canada, as well as being closely involved in developing our TMP service (theoretical methane potential estimation-see services).
-Srishti holds an M.Eng and also completed a minor in business management, so she has a strong combination of skills as a TMP consultant, which includes valuation of biogas, fertilizer and waste disposal flows on a given farm or site.
+Srishti holds an M.Eng in Chemical Engineering and has also completed a minor in business management.
+She has a strong combination of skills as a TMP consultant, which includes valuation of biogas, fertilizer and waste disposal flows on a given farm or site.